teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV3.md

 # Signing API requests with `TC3-HMAC-SHA256`

-Generate properly-signed HTTP headers for your Tencent Cloud API request.
+Generate properly-signed HTTP headers for your Tencent Cloud API request using signature V3.

 ## Overview